-Add the site name in the first field (with the
+Add the site name in the first field (the one with the

 <Display Name>placeholder).
-It’s our first site, so let’s go with "My First Site".
+Being your first site, how about using "My First Site".
 Notice that when you do this, the path below the input field gets automatically updated to match what you input.
 You can manually override the path if you wish, but we’ll leave it as is for now.

-The description field is used to describe what the site is about.
-It’s an optional field, so you can either leave it blank or add a description of your liking.
+descriptionfield is used to describe what the site is about.
+It’s an optional field, so you can leave it blank.

-The next field, "Applications", is important.
+The next field, `Applications, is important.
 This is where we tell Content Studio what sort of applications the site uses and thus what content types we can create within it.
-Select the "Headless Starter" app.
+Now, select the "Vanilla Example" app.